 which leads to a further significant reduction in the complexity of the governing equation, i.e., the elimination of as an unknown so that only the flow velocities need to be related.

-Consider the steady, uniform flow of air through a converging/diverging duct with a circular cross-section with inlet area and outlet area , as shown in the figure below.
+Consider the steady, uniform flow through a converging/diverging duct with a circular cross-section with inlet area and outlet area , as shown in the figure below.
+This is a classic problem when learning fluid dynamics.
 The two areas are known, such as by measurement.
-If the flow is assumed to be both steady and uniformly axisymmetric, then determine the relevant form of the continuity equation to relate the flow conditions at the outlet to those at the inlet.
+If the flow is assumed to be steady and uniformly axisymmetric (i.e., one-dimensional), then determine the relevant form of the continuity equation to relate the flow conditions at the outlet to those at the inlet.

 The first step in the solution is to define a coordinate system and the control surface/volume over which to apply the principle of conservation of mass.
 In this case, the decision on the control volume is relatively easy as the duct itself bounds the flow, and there can be no mass flow over the walls of the duct, and this naturally applies no matter what the duct’s shape is.

 The flow is steady, so , and no further justification is needed in this case.
 However, nothing is mentioned about whether the flow is compressible or incompressible.
 Because air is a gas, it must be assumed that the flow is compressible and that density must be retained as a variable.
 Furthermore, suppose the flow is uniformly axisymmetric.
 In that case, the flow velocity changes only in one direction, i.e., in the direction based on the adopted coordinate system, another significant simplification toward the solution of this problem.

 In light of the preceding assumptions, therefore, in this case, then